How to Get the Compensation You Deserve After Being Injured by an Unlicensed Truck Driver in Georgia

 Key Points:

-Georgia’s Drivers’ License Requirements for Truck Drivers
+Georgia’s CDL Requirements for Truck Drivers

 A Commercial Driver’s License (CDL) is a special license that allows drivers to operate large, heavy, or hazardous material-carrying vehicles.
 In the US, the CDL is divided into three classes:

-1. Georgia Class A License: will enable drivers to operate tractor-trailers, semi trucks, or other combination of vehicles with a total weight of 26,001 pounds or more.
+1. Georgia Class A License: will enable drivers to operate tractor-trailers, semi-trucks, or other combination of vehicles with a total weight of 26,001 pounds or more.

 2. Georgia Class B License: will enable drivers to drive straight trucks, buses, and dump trucks that weigh 26,001 pounds or more.